-- Bank your funds at any Bank SA branch with the information provided
+- Bank your funds at any Bank SA branch with the information provided in your welcome pack.

-- Use BPAY to transfer funds using the details on your banking information form
+- Use BPAY to transfer funds using the details on your banking information form.

 - Send us a cheque made payable to Cancer Council SA with your event registration number.